Rat poison: hard-hitting facts about using it in your chicken coop.

 - Ask your local waste company about local regulations for the disposal of excess rat poison.

-- Never handle dead vermin of any sort without wearing disposable gloves and apron.
+- Never handle dead vermin of any sort without wearing disposable gloves and preferably also a mask and apron.

 - Place dead rats into two sealed and if possible airtight plastic bags.
 You can then dispose of them in general waste.